CONGRATULATIONS TO COMP LIT UNDERGRADUATES!

 Comparative Literature Majors

-Hannah Parton graduated with a BA in Comparative Literature, Spanish, and Russian and minor in Translation Studies.
+Peter Matarweh is graduating with a Bachelor of Arts in Comparative Literature and in International Studies, and with a minor in Translation Studies.

 Translation Studies Minors